nullgrim/Channel-User-Dynamic-Embeding-Discord-Bot/README.md

-# Channel & User Dynamic Embedding Discord Bot
+# Channel & User Dynamic Embedding Discord Bot (CudeDB)
 As the name would suggest, this is a Discord bot written in Node.js that embeds multiple messages across multiple servers.
 If you ever wanted to be able to run a simple prefixed command unique to a user in order to create an embedded message response then simultaneously parse it to multiple channels across discord servers, this bot will do just that with ease.